paulojblack/pauloblog/content/code/_index.md

 # Things I want to do
 - Build a `systips` tool in Go in the vein of `fortune` to log out useful miscellaneous system related tips upon shell open/profile refresh
 - Finally put my working machine dotfiles and setup scripts in working order
+- Set up traffic metrics for the site
 - Not abandon this blog